 Plus, the sheer numbers of young athletes make future professional sports unlikely.
 The Center for Kids First estimates that of the 20 million kids playing youth sports, only 1 in 4 become stars at the high school level.
 And other studies have shown that only 0.2% to 0.5% of high school athletes become professional athletes.

-In my mind, early specialization can be harmful for two main reasons.
+In my mind, early specialization and year round sports can be harmful for two main reasons.
 First, doing one activity day after day, month after month, and year after year puts stress on the same bones and joints all the time.
 These kids’ bones, ligaments, muscles, and tendons are still growing, and they can’t withstand the repetitive stresses and forces without rest.
 According to the American Academy of Orthopaedic Surgeons, almost 50% of injuries in youth sports are overuse injuries.
 Varying sports allows kids to rest parts of their bodies worn out from one sport (like the shoulder and elbow in baseball) and let other body parts do the work (like the knee and ankle in soccer) for a few months.

 Second, playing one sport year round likely takes a psychological toll on kids.
 Monotony, pressure from coaches and parents to win and excel personally, and even playing through pain can all contribute to burnout in young athletes.
 A study sponsored by the Youth Sports Institute at Michigan State University shows that 70-80% of athletes who begin playing a sport at an early age end up dropping out by age 15.
 Among the top ten reasons given for quitting are losing interest, not having fun, getting tired of playing, too much emphasis on winning, wanting to participate in other activities, and too much pressure.

-So to answer the question of how young kids can play year round, I can’t give a specific age.
+So to answer the question of how young kids can play year round sports, I can’t give a specific age.
 I would strongly recommend that parents try to let their kids have fun in sports.
 Allow them to play several different sports when they are younger.
 If they truly gravitate toward one sport on their own (and not because the parents are pushing it), then the young athletes will probably enjoy it more and be less likely to burn out.
 I would rather see kids healthy and happy, even if they don’t become pros someday.